Berg0162/Simcline-V2/README.md

 These are presented in the Serial Monitor log file when running the MITM test code.
 This is for you own convenience since it helps you to identify later both devices!
 ```
-<b>Use <b>FTMS-MITM</b> for reconnaissance and testing!</b><br>
 Please follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!
-+ Be aware of undesirebly <b>autoconnect</b> with your standard equipment setup using ANT+ or FTMS.
-The <b>FTMS-MITM</b> code will reach an error state that does not help you getting representative results during the reconnaisance!
-Once again: 2 captains on one ship is a recipe for disaster!
-The <b>FTMS_MITM</b> detects the Mac addresses and stores these in ESP32 NVS (Non-Volatile-Storage) for later use to unmistakingly establish a BLE connection with the targeted devices.<br>

 ```
 /* -----------------------------------------------------------------------------------------------------
  *             This code should work with all indoor cycling trainers that fully support,